 Scalr & Terraform Cloud

-Scalr and Terraform Cloud differ from Infracost because they are not just cost estimation tools, but rather remote state & operations backends that offer a cost estimation feature.
-Scalr and Terraform Cloud provide features around automation and collaboration on Terraform.
-To estimate Terraform costs with Scalr & Terraform Cloud, you'll first need to estimate the number of runs you need and then go to the Scalr sign-up page to see your cost estimates.
+Scalr and Terraform Cloud work differently from Infracost.
+They aren't cost estimation tools on their own.
+They're remote state and operations backends that happen to include cost estimation, alongside automation and collaboration features for Terraform.
+To estimate Terraform costs with Scalr and Terraform Cloud, you'll first need to estimate how many runs you need, then head to the Scalr sign-up page to see your cost estimates.

 Create a free Terraform Cloud account